final-hill/cathedral/CONTRIBUTING.md

 - **Product Owner** (`isProductOwner: true`): Automatically has all endorsement permissions
 - **Implementation Owner** (`isImplementationOwner: true`): Automatically has all endorsement permissions
 - **UI Behavior**: The `isProductOwner` and `isImplementationOwner` flags are not directly editable in the UI

+**Note**: Only Person entities can have role capabilities.
+Other Actor subtypes (Component, SystemComponent, EnvironmentComponent, GlossaryTerm, Stakeholder) represent non-human entities and do not have role or endorsement permission fields.

 ### Person Protection Rules